 - official service pages

-- If the same contact entity persists in registry records, analysts have a stable public handle for follow-up on AS211029, but the lack of verified identity means that reachability signals must not be mistaken for evidence of decision-making authority.
-Any operational inquiry that assumes personal or institutional accountability based solely on this record may be misdirected.
+- If the same contact entity persists in registry records, analysts have a stable public handle for follow-up on AS211029, but the lack of verified identity means that reachability must not be mistaken for decision-making authority.
+Operational inquiries that assume personal or institutional accountability based solely on this record may be misdirected.

 - Operational criticality: Medium